andrei-1111/lod_api_docs/add_file.rst

 Content-Type Header
 ===================
-The Add File interface is different from other interfaces within this API in that the Content-Type and Accept headers will not be text/xml.
-Instead, use a content type that is consistent with the file you are uploading.
+To ensure proper file handling, send a content-type header that is consistent with the file you are uploading.

 We currently support the following file types: